Dutch Mission: Apostolic Vicariate of Batavia

 The Holland Mission started when the apostolic vicariate was erected by Pope Clement VIII in 1592.
 "For two centuries after the [1648] Peace of Westphalia much of Holland was under apostolic vicars as mission territory, as England was in the same period; although some areas had archpriests dependent on the nuncios in Cologne and Brussels."

 In the early 18th century there was a grave internal conflict around the apostolic vicars Johannes van Neercassel and Petrus Codde, who were accused of Jansenism.
 This resulted in the founding of the Old Catholic Church of Utrecht in 1723, a schism of several thousand leading Dutch Catholics breaking with the Holy See.
 In 1725, in an attempt to stimulate the schismatic church and weaken the Catholic presence in the Netherlands, the Calvinist States General banned the apostolic vicars from the United Republic.

 Mission sui iuris of Batavia

-The vicariate was reduced to a mission sui iuris by Pope Benedict XIII in 1727.it was ruled by the Apostolic Nuncios in Bruxelles until 1794, and by the Apostolic Inter-Nuncios in Netherlands between 1829 and 1853.
+The vicariate was reduced to a mission sui iuris by Pope Benedict XIII in 1727.it was ruled by the Apostolic Nuncios in Bruxelles until 1794, and by the Apostolic Inter-Nuncios in the Netherlands between 1829 and 1853.

 The feudal Lordship of Utrecht was disestablished when the Batavian Republic was created in 1795.
 There was an official freedom of religion.
 Churches did not have to be hidden anymore, new seminaries for priests were founded, and several monasteries were reinstated, especially after the Concordat with King William I of Netherlands in 1827.

 The Holland Mission ended when the mission sui iuris was suppressed and the modern ecclesiastical province was erected in 1853.